Grant Announcements

 More on Grant Announcements

 WASHINGTON, D.C. – Today, Congressman Nick Langworthy (NY-23) announced a new grant for Head Start and Early Head Start programs facilitated by Pro Action of Steuben and Yates, Inc., based in Bath, NY.
-This grant from the U.S.
+This grant from the U.S. Department of Health and Human Services (HHS) totals $5,190,112.

-WASHINGTON, D.C. – Today, Congressman Nick Langworthy (NY-23) announced a $348,324 grant from the U.S.
+WASHINGTON, D.C. – Today, Congressman Nick Langworthy (NY-23) announced a $348,324 grant from the U.S. National Science Foundation for the creation of an Optical Technology Program at the SUNY Corning Community College.

 WASHINGTON, D.C. – Today, Congressman Nick Langworthy (NY-23) announced new federal funding for the Village of Bath for natural gas infrastructure and safety improvements, totaling $9,377,000.

 WASHINGTON, D.C. – Today, Congressman Nick Langworthy (NY-23) announced a $560,000 grant from the Appalachian Regional Commission (ARC) to support the Allegany County Comprehensive Sewer Study Project.
+This crucial funding will enable Allegany County to address long-standing sewer infrastructure deficiencies.

 WASHINGTON, D.C. – Today, Congressman Nick Langworthy (NY-23) announced a federal Lead Hazard Reduction Capacity Building Grant for the City of Dunkirk in the amount of $1,855,008.